 Conversations about chronic painful problems routinely turn into conversations about anxiety.
 It begins with a statement like “I hold a lot of tension in my back” or “This pain is always the worst when I’m under a lot of stress.”
-And it often ends up at the chicken and the egg question: did anxiety cause the pain, or is the pain causing the anxiety?
-(Hint: it’s both.)
+And it often ends up at the chicken-and-egg question: did anxiety cause the pain, or is the pain causing the anxiety?

-Excessive and chornic anxiety is a potent root cause for an awful lot of back pain, as well as virtually any other kind of chronic pain,1 and even a bizarre array of other physical symptoms2 (WebMD has a good complete list).
-It almost certainly amplifies pain perception and suffering across the board, but it gets worse: it may also actually cause pain we wouldn’t otherwise have, by actually making us more prone to inflammation.3 Although the treatment of anxiety is outside my own expertise, as a “pain guy” it feels like familiar territory to me: anxiety is the other side of the chronic pain coin.
+Excessive and chronic anxiety may be a potent root cause for an awful lot of back pain, neck pain,1 and perhaps any other kind of chronic pain, not to mention a bizarre array of other physical symptoms2 (WebMD has a good complete list).
+It probably amplifies pain perception and suffering across the board, but it gets worse: it may also actually cause pain we wouldn’t otherwise have, by actually making us more prone to inflammation.3 Although the treatment of anxiety is outside my own expertise, as a “pain guy” it feels like familiar territory: anxiety is the other side of the chronic pain coin.

 There’s also some whimsy.
 Because anxious people need some of that.